Devoteam/CICD-toolbox/README.md

 ### Work in progress!!
 Even though we try to make this work as well as we can, it is being improved daily.
 Master should work, Develop is the most complete.
 ## Installation
-The setup has been developed and tested on Ubuntu 20.04 25 GB disk, 2 CPU, 4 GB memory on KVM with Internet access.
+The setup has been developed and tested on a fully updated Ubuntu 20.04.1 minimal install, 25 GB disk, 2 CPU, 4 GB memory on KVM with Internet access.
 As the setup also uses local networking, using the Ubuntu Desktop version is easier.
 During install testing the minimal install is used.

 As the last part of the install uses Robotframework with Selenium, it requires a decent screen resolution.
 Make sure you have at least 1200 pixels in height, otherwise the finalize install script may fail.